Will-in-BC/aaa-jsoncrud-interface/README.md

 aaa-jsoncrud-interface
 ============

-A Polymer component that provides a simple ajax json message passing interface to a backend server to perform CRUD operations.
+A Polymer element that provides a simple ajax json message passing interface to a backend server to perform CRUD operations.
 An emulation facility is provided so that no backend is required.

 A sample PHP mysql backend is provided (in addition to emulation) -- to use this you will require a PHP mysql environemnt,